efirst/efirst.github.io/_pages/about.md

 Overall, my research interests are quite broad: AI for SE/PL and quantitative reasoning.

 If you're interested in working with me (prospective PhD student, current PhD/masters/undergrad student at Rutgers, or just wanting to collaborate) please reach out via email.

 Contact
 ======
-emfirst@ucsd.edu (new email coming soon)
+emily.first@rutgers.edu

+Please do not send emails to my ucsd or umass email addresses as they are no longer active.